 There’s a chance that a dog is suffering from an excitement issue if it doesn’t pee when you are in a dominant position (example: looking your dog directly in the eye, greet your dog on the face, bending from the waist).
 If your dog shows appeasement or urinates when you arrive home and you’re in a dominant position, your dog might have a submissive issue.

 Submissive dogs often pee when they are greeted, when someone approaches, and when they have a history of rough treatment or being punished after inappropriate urinating.
 This is common in rescued dogs, housebroken, anxious, shy, and timid dogs.

 How to stop submissive urination?

-To help your dog stop submissive urination, you must not punish, hit, yell, or scold them after they peed.
+To help your dog stop submissive urination, you must not punish or scold them after they pee.
 Instead, allow your dog to gain and build confidence by teaching some simple commands such as sit, stay, or come, and don’t forget to give treats after each success.
-It can also bring confidence to your dog with the same reward-and-praise process while teaching simple tricks such as fetch or rollover.
+It can also raise your dog’s confidence with the same reward-and-praise process while teaching simple tricks such as fetch or rollover.
 You can also make use of the following non-dominant postures to interact with your dog.

 - You must approach your dog from the side to avoid eye contact and crouch down to your dog’s level.

 - Make sure you appear less threatening when you approach your dog.
 You must kneel down, turn your body away from your puppy, and avert your gaze.
 It would be helpful if you let your dog approach you.

 - When petting your dog, ensure to go under the chin, not on the top of the head.